-The decision to suspend a student shall be made by a school administrator (e.g. Dean, Principal, Head of School, Executive Director, or any other school administrator) without the recommendation of the student's teacher or other staff.
-The administrator issuing the suspension will determine the number of days for suspension based on the severity of the infraction and previous infractions.
+The decision to suspend a student shall be made by the school principal.
+The principal will determine the number of days for suspension based on the severity of the infraction and previous infractions.
 The suspension shall become effective immediately unless otherwise stated by the administrator issuing the suspension.
 See special notes regarding Counting Suspension Days.